michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-monitor_troubleshoot_optimize_azure_solutions-.md

 microsoft_azure_developer-AZ-204-

-Tutorial based on James Millar videos
+Tutorial based on James Millar and Daniel Krzyczkowski videos

 # Content Delivery Network
 A content delivery network (CDN) is a distributed network of servers that can efficiently deliver web content to users.
 CDNs store cached content on edge servers in point-of-presence (POP) locations that are close to end users, to minimize latency.
 Benefit is low latency, reducing hosting bandwidth.
 It has protection from denial-of-service attacks